 If you only have three hours to spare per week you will be able to improve your fitness more with three one-hour sessions, or even several 30-minute rides, than just one long ride.

 If you only ride once a week, you may be wondering why, despite your regular rides, you aren’t improving.
-That’s because, after just seven days without cycling, your body will start to lose some of the fitness gains you have made.
-To keep progressing and improving your fitness, you ideally need to be riding your bike every 2-3 days, even if it’s just a turbo trainer workout.
+That's because, after just seven days without cycling, your body will start to lose some of the fitness gains you have made.
+To keep progressing and improving your fitness, you ideally need to be riding your bike every two-three days, even if it's just a turbo trainer workout.
 The minimum you can get away with and still see significant fitness gains is three rides a week.

 Cycling for fitness: essential cycling training sessions